-This study used a researcher devised questionnaire to collect data from the respondents.
+This study used a researcher devised a semi structured questionnaire to collect data from the respondents.
 The reason for using questionnaire is because the study involves a large sample of over 86.
 The questionnaire was formulated based on the objectives of the study.